 Holding Your Newborn – Your newborn seems so delicate and small!
 Make sure you always support baby’s little head for the first couple months because her neck isn’t strong enough!
 Usually around 6 months, your baby’s neck muscles and head control are form.

 Eating – your newborn will need to eat every 2-3 hours.
-Read our post by midwife Mary Williams on 12 Myths About Breastfeeding!
+Read our post on 12 Myths About Breastfeeding!

 Weight Gain – every newborn is different.
 Consult your doctor about how much weight your baby is gaining.
 Typically, babies lose a little bit of weight right after birth, but then will gain about an ounce a day for the first month.
 Again, every baby is different and it depends on if you’re exclusively breastfeeding, mixed, or exclusively formula feeding.